 Women’s participation in the Black Panther Party represents one example of this era’s political participation.
 Women were “tough revolutionaries,” who, by the 1970s, made up nearly two-thirds of the Black Panther Party’s membership.
 The Black Panther Party embraced gender equality in its organization, but there were still issues with “Panther male chauvinism."
 However, many women involved in politics during this era demonstrated the growing realization that women’s voices were integral to sociopolitical progress in the continuing campaign for equal rights.

 The photograph also represents the power of images in communicating the importance of these women in political movements.
 The dissemination of this image, and ones like it, created a new cultural memory.
-Visuals of black woman employing language and voice to demonstrate political power and engage in activism are integral to our understanding of not only this era of political change, but our current one as well.
+Visuals of black women employing language and voice to demonstrate political power and engage in activism are integral to our understanding of not only this era of political change but our current one as well.

-The above images represent the fundamental change in gender dynamics during the 1960s and 1970s.
+The above images represent a fundamental change in gender dynamics during the 1960s and 1970s.
 These images exemplify the power and position of women who were closely involved with the struggle for black equality during this period.
 Their style was revolutionary: with their afros and African-inspired dress, they resisted norms of white American beauty.
-Kathleen Cleaver, Angela Davis, and Sonia Sanchez exemplified the motif of black women refusing to be silenced.
+Kathleen Cleaver, Angela Davis and Sonia Sanchez exemplified the motif of black women refusing to be silenced.

 Angela Davis was also closely involved with the Black Panthers, although not as a formal member.
 In the above image, she is advocating on behalf of prisoners who were on trial for the murder of a guard at Soledad Prison.

 Both women are educators whose work has enabled others to look closely at their worlds, motivating them to take action and change their own worlds.